KaiqueFZ/Recomendador-de-filmes-P5js/README.md

 # Recomendador-de-filmes-P5js
-Criação do projeto usando a linguagem java script
+Criação do projeto usando a linguagem javaScript